-The creation of multiple access portals will change the functional nature of the airport and establish new interfaces with passengers and the adjacent community.
+The creation of multiple access points will enhance the functional nature of the airport and establish new interfaces with passengers and the adjacent community.
 A framework that guides the overall function and appearance of these new facilities will be developed.

-- PI.
-Develop an LAX Conceptual Plan and/or Design Guidelines. - P2.
-Appropriately relate those airport facilities that are adjacent to community land uses to the scale and level of activity of those uses. - P3.
-Relate Airport Landside facilities to the existing airport infrastructure in a clear, well-organized, functional, and compatible manner. - P4.
-Update or integrate the following existing design plans into the LAX Conceptual Plan and/or Design Guidelines: LAX Street Frontage and Landscape Development Plan (June 1994); LAX Air Cargo Facilities Design Guidelines (April 1998); LAX Northside Design Plan and Development Guidelines (1989). - P5.
-Develop and incorporate signage guidelines that provide guidance and establish controls for signage that are appropriate to an airport.
+- Appropriately relate those airport facilities that are adjacent to community land uses to the scale and level of activity of those uses. - Relate Airport Landside facilities to the existing airport infrastructure in a clear, well-organized, functional, and compatible manner. - Update and/or integrate the following existing design plansLAX Street Frontage and Landscape Development Plan (June 1994); LAX Air Cargo Facilities Design Guidelines (April 1998); LAX Northside Design Plan and Development Guidelines (1989); Design and Construction Handbook (May 2012). into a comprehensive set of design guidelines for airport facilities. - Develop and incorporate signage guidelines that provide guidance and establish controls for signage that are appropriate to an airport.